 But, honestly, there’s a reason why I just can’t get enough.
 Chilli Daddy may look fairly unassuming from the outside, but once you step inside you’ll be hit by the most amazing flavour combinations.

 This isn’t a vegan restaurant but they have a couple of vegan options that are too good to skip.
-My favourite is the Tofu Noodle Hotpot (£6.50) – a huge bowl of thick noodles and wedges of tofu cooked in the most flavoursome broth, served alongside red peanuts, cabbage and, of course, chilli.
+My favourite is the Tofu Noodle Hotpot (last time I went this was £6.50, but I think it’s now £9.50) – a huge bowl of thick noodles and wedges of tofu cooked in the most flavoursome broth, served alongside red peanuts, cabbage and, of course, chilli.

 When ordering your hotpot, you’ll be asked what spicy rating you’d like.
 You can choose a rating between 0-5, with five being the hottest.
 I love spice, and a level three is about perfect for me.
 Once your food has been prepared, you can always add more chilli, garlic and soy sauce to create the perfect mix of flavours yourself.